Anvesh1826216/NB-on-donors-choose-/README.md

 CASE 2 - Pre-processing text feature with TF-IDF

-Plotted all performance matrices like AUC scores, Confusion matrix.
+Encoding all the features and Plotted performance matrices like AUC scores, Confusion matrix.